ianwhite/hark/README.md

       response.invalid_user(user)
     end

-Let's say a controller is calling this, and you are using hark.
+Let's say a controller is calling this, and you are using heed.
 In the beginning you would do something like this:

     def create
-      user_creator.call(user_params, hark do |on|
+      heed user_creator, :create_user, user_params do |on|
         on.created_user {|user| redirect_to user, notice: "Welome!" }
         on.invalid_user {|user| @user = user; render "new" }
-      end)
+      end
     end

 This keeps the controller's handling of the user creation nicely separate from the saving of the user creator.